With the recent acquisition of an IoT platform and a fresh certification from Cisco, Synergy SKY opens its doors to millions of new meeting rooms.

 1,5 million new meeting rooms

-However, Christmas came early for the company who landed a global certification deal with Cisco this week.
+However, Christmas came early for the company that landed a global certification deal with Cisco this week.
 The certification will substantially increase the company’s market access and could potentially get the company into several of the largest corporations in the world.

 "The agreement will grant access to half of Cisco’s 3 million meeting rooms, compared to today where our solution is available in 55,000 meeting rooms," Waksvik says.